Muzamilofficial/Car-Pooling-Application-Using-Flutter-React/README.md

-# 🚗✨ Car Pooling Application 🚀
+# 🚗✨ Car Pooling Application In Flutter & ReactJS 🚀
 Welcome to the **Car Pooling Application**, your go-to solution for convenient, efficient, and eco-friendly transportation.
 Built using **Flutter** for the user app and **React Native** for the admin panel, this application seamlessly connects drivers and riders while offering modern features and real-time functionality.

 ---